Why the Least Competent People Often Think They're the Best

 Luckily, there’s a surprisingly simple antidote to the Dunning-Kruger effect: feedback.
 One of the best ways of knowing whether or not we’re performing well is to seek feedback from trusted people who are widely acknowledged to be high performers.

-With the right guidance, maybe more of us will live up to our own self-perceptions.
+With the right guidance, maybe more of us will live up to our own self-perception.

 But we may need a lot more spots on American Idol.